Ethical Hacking for Beginners: Everything You Need to Know

 Ethical hackers, often known as white hat hackers, are security specialists who conduct these evaluations with the authority of the system owners.
 Ethical hacking is a blend of technical expertise, creativity, and problem-solving skills, all aimed at keeping our digital world safe and secure.

-Fundamentals of Ethical Hacking
+Fundamentals of Ethical Hacking for Beginners

-Here are some basics of ethical hacking:
+Here are some basics that are essential for ethical hacking for beginners:

 • An ethical hacker must obtain written permission from the proprietor of the computer system they are testing.